dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-manage-workflow.md

 ### Raise an event

-For your workflow to create "wait for external event" tasks that:
+Run the following for your workflow to create "wait for external event" tasks that:

 1. Subscribe to external events.
 1. Await those tasks to block execution until the event is received.

-An `eventName` can be any function.
-To raise/wait for an event in your workflow, run:

 ```bash
 POST http://localhost:3500/v1.0-alpha1/workflows/<workflowComponentName>/<instanceID>/raiseEvent/<eventName>
 ```

+> An `eventName` can be any function.

 ### Pause or resume a workflow